mercedes-benz/sechub-plugin-vscode/CONTRIBUTING.md

 ## CLA

-Before you can contribute, you will need to sign our cla [Contributor License Agreement](https://github.com/Mercedes-Benz/daimler-foss/blob/master/cla/2019-09-11_Mercedes-Benz_FOSS_CLA_Mercedes-BenzTSS.pdf) and send the signed CLA to <cla-tss@mercedes-benz.com>
+Before you can contribute, you will need to sign our CLA [Contributor License Agreement](https://github.com/mercedes-benz/daimler-foss/blob/master/cla/2019-09-11_Daimler_FOSS_CLA_DaimlerTSS.pdf) and send the signed CLA to <cla-tss@mercedes-benz.com>

 ## Communication